FishboneChiang/SDPJSolver.jl/README.md

 ```
 The default value of the global variable `T` is `BigFloat`, which supports arbitrary precision arithmetic.

-If accuracy is not a concern, the user can manually set `T` to other arithmetic types for improved performance, `Float64` for example.
-This can be done through the `setArithmeticType()` function:
+If accuracy is not a concern, the user can manually set `T` to other arithmetic types for improved performance, say `Float64`:
 ```julia
 setArithmeticType(Float64)
 ```